-When WIOA Adult and Dislocated Worker participant records are reviewed, the two funding streams will be combined, and then sampled by service/activity.
-The review will have a statistically valid sample of both Adult and Dislocated Worker participants enrolled in each of the following services:
+When WIOA Adult, Dislocated Worker and Youth participant records are reviewed, they will be sampled by service/activity.
+The review will have a statistically valid sample of participants enrolled in each of the following services:

 - 1. Classroom Training; - 2.
 On-the-Job Training; - 3.
 Work Experience/Internship/Apprenticeship; - 4.
-Supportive Services/Needs-related payments; and - 5.
-Any other services that result in a direct payment to, on behalf of the participant.
+Youth Incentives; - 5.
+Supportive Services/Needs-related payments; and - 6.
+Any other services that result in a direct payment to or on behalf of the participant.